Drivers License Compact

 What is the Driver License Compact?

 California, along with nearly 45 other states, participates in the Driver License Compact (DLC).
 The DLC was created to share information on serious driving offenses, like reckless driving and DUIs, across state lines.
-This compact ensures that driving violations are reported to all member states, regardless of where the incident occurred.
+This compact ensures that driving crimes are reported to all member states, regardless of where the incident occurred.

 Currently, the only states not part of the DLC are Georgia, Wisconsin, Massachusetts, Michigan, and Tennessee.
 However, even these states use the National Driver Register (NDR) to track problem drivers as a condition of federal funding.